krishna570/30-Days-DSA-Python/README.md

 * ✅ Runtime Error Handling
 * ✅ Input Validation
 * ✅ Error Message Handling
+* ✅ Structured Data Representation
+* ✅ Named Field Access

 ---

-# 🎉 Latest Achievement — Day 25
+# 🎉 Latest Achievement — Day 26

-## ⚠️ Exception Handling
+## 🏷️ `collections.namedtuple()`

-**Day 25 completed! 🎯**
+**Day 26 completed! 🎯🔥**

-Today I learned how Python handles unexpected situations using **`try` and `except`**.
+Today I learned how to use **`collections.namedtuple()`** to create lightweight and readable data structures in Python.

-The challenge required performing integer division while handling different types of errors.
+Instead of accessing tuple values only through indexes, `namedtuple()` allows values to be accessed using meaningful field names.

 ### Key Concepts Learned

-* 🔹 `try` block
-* 🔹 `except` block
+* 🔹 `collections.namedtuple()`
-* 🔹 `ZeroDivisionError`
+* 🔹 Named fields
-* 🔹 `ValueError`
+* 🔹 Tuple-like objects
-* 🔹 Error messages
+* 🔹 Structured data
-* 🔹 Integer conversion
+* 🔹 Field-based access
-* 🔹 Integer division using `//`
+* 🔹 Index-based access
-* 🔹 Handling invalid input
+* 🔹 Readable data representation
-* 🔹 Writing more robust Python programs
+* 🔹 Python Collections

 ### What I Learned

-Instead of allowing the program to crash when an error occurs, exception handling allows us to **detect the error and respond appropriately**.

-This is an important concept for writing reliable and user-friendly Python applications.
+`namedtuple()` combines the simplicity of tuples with the readability of named fields.

+It is useful when working with structured records where each value has a specific meaning.

+This challenge strengthened my understanding of **Python's Collections module** and improved my ability to work with structured data efficiently.

 ---

 # 🏅 Milestones Achieved

-* ✅ **25 Consecutive Days of Coding**
+* ✅ **26 Consecutive Days of Coding**
 * ✅ **30+ HackerRank Problems Solved**
 * ✅ **4⭐ HackerRank Python**
 * ✅ Completed Python Basics